 - Local 12-step meetings five times per week

 - Gym memberships with transportation

 - Holistic care

-PHP vs IOP: Selecting a Program Right for You
+Day Program vs 5-Day IOP: Selecting a Program Right for You

 The nuanced understanding of a disease that impacts millions across America makes it impossible to treat using a one-size-fits-all approach.
 Most people tend to view addiction as a fixed condition – either you have it, or you don’t.
 However, studies reveal that substance abuse happens on a spectrum.
 At the low end, users tend to abuse substances on occasion and may still function well at home and work.
 At the high end, addiction may be toxic and life-threatening.